0xNILADRI/WeRateDogs-Analyse_Data/README.md

 # Aim

 To wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The Twitter archive is great, but it only contains very basic tweet information.
-In addition gathering, then assessing and cleaning is done for generating crutial analyses and visualizations.
+In addition gathering, then assessing and cleaning is done for generating crucial analyses and visualizations.

 # Progress Outline